 READ MORE: Best national parks to visit in December

-Another favorite thing to do in Great Sand Dunes National Park is to photograph!
+Another favorite thing to do in Great Sand Dunes National Park is to photograph the sand dunes and Rocky Mountains!
 The dunes make the place a perfect set-up for photos and you may even get lucky and manage to see some wildlife while there, adding a new dimension to your photos!

 While there is no way to predict the weather in March in this US national park, this is the beauty of the place- it will greet you in the way it wants to and you will have to adapt accordingly.

 12. Joshua Tree National Park

 March Average Temperature: highs around 70F and lows around 42F

 Go there for: rock climbing, birdwatching, stargazing, comfortable temperatures, ranger programs

 There are many things Joshua Tree National Park is known for and one of the top things is rock climbing!
 Climbs come from all over the world to do a little bit of this famous activity at the California park.

 One of the best times to go rock climbing in Joshua Tree National Park is in March and the spring months.
 The summers are far too hot and uncomfortable in the park, so climbers flock to Joshua Tree in March, April, and May while temperatures still allow the activity.

 There are also many fantastic hiking trails in Joshua Tree that can be trekked on during the spring months as well as several other activities, such as birdwatching, ranger-led children’s programs, and stargazing in the evenings.